Historic Castles, Cairns and Abbeys in Dumfries and Galloway

 Views from within Threave Castle

 Threave Castle is an impressive tower that sits on its own island in the River Dee, just over 1 mile west of Castle Douglas.
 It is now a Historic Scotland managed property and open from 1 April - 31 October.
 It is a peaceful place now but has had a turbulent past and key role in medieval Scotland.
 Built over 600 years ago, it was the home of the Earls of Douglas.
-For more historic information about investigating Threave Castle, there is a document created for teachers which is interesting for adults and children.

 When you reach the Castle grounds, there is a well maintained path from the car park to the jetty (easy wheeling for child's buggy or wheelchair) from where you take a ride in a little motor boat to get across to the castle.
 Children love to ring the bell to summon the boat, gallop about the castle grounds and explore.
 There is a large grassy area with benches ideal for picnics.
 On the main path there is a viewing platform with a telescope looking out towards an ospreys' nest to round off the experience.
 Threave Castle is well worth a visit, allow around 2 hours for a look around the Castle and enjoy the paths to and from the car park (you can walk a loop).
 Combine with a visit to Threave Gardens in Castle Douglas, one of Scotland's top Garden attractions and a popular visitor attraction for all ages.